Ten Tottenham fans injured in Rome attack

 Commenting on their Facebook page the American owners of the bar, located in the central square of Campo dei Fiori, called the incident a "tragedy" and said they would consider claiming damages.

-Italian newspaper La Repubblica described the scene as "urban warfare" and said up to one 100 Lazio 'Ultras' - hard core fans of the club who are often associated with far-right politics - had attacked the pub.
+Italian newspaper La Repubblica described the scene as "urban warfare" and said up to 100 Lazio 'Ultras' - hard core fans of the club - had attacked the pub.

-The European football body UEFA fined Lazio 40,000 euros last month for racist chanting directed at black players in a match against Tottenham in London in September, and Spurs manager Andre Villas Boas said he feared a repeat at Thursday's game in Rome.
+However, police said that among 15 Italians detained were two fans of AS Roma, Lazio's bitter city rivals, who were charged with violence and grievous bodily harm.

+Lazio issued a statement saying any suggestion that the assailants were Lazio supporters was "totally groundless".

+It said the episode was "pure delinquency" that had nothing to do with football and called for those responsible to be punished.

-Many fans of the North London side claim a Jewish identity for the club, some referring to themselves as the "Yid Army".
-Hundreds travelled over to see the Europa League match at the Stadio Olimpico, due to start at 1800 GMT on Thursday.
+Some Italian media reports said the attack may have been politically motivated given the politics of many Lazio supporters, while many fans of the north London side claim a Jewish identity for the club, some referring to themselves as the "Yid Army".

-Tottenham fan Dave Illesly, who had travelled to London to see the match, said he had left the bar shortly before the trouble started but feared further violence at the game later on.
+Tottenham fan Dave Illesly said he had left the bar shortly before the violence started.